/ Our choice affects how the particle acted in the past /

 The experimenter marks through which slit each photon went and demonstrates that thereafter the interference pattern is destroyed.
 This stage indicates that it is the existence of the “which-path” information that causes the destruction of the interference pattern.

 The “which-path” information is “erased“, whereupon the interference pattern is recovered.
 Rather than removing or reversing any changes introduced into the photon or its path, these experiments typically produce another change that obscures the markings earlier produced.

-Here you can see the visual example of the mentioned above:
+Now in the following you can see the visual example of the mentioned above:

 The quantum eraser is a clever experimental design, in which first a quantum system, prepared to be in a superposition of states corresponding to various values of an observable O, undergoes a “measurement” by getting entangled with another microscopic system playing the role of “measuring apparatus,” so that the value of O gets correlated with the value of an observable M of the “apparatus.”

 Then this correlation gets destroyed by performing on the “apparatus” the measurement of an observable incompatible with M.

 If a photon manifests itself as though it had come by a single path to the detector, then “common sense” (which Wheeler and others challenge) says it must have entered the double-slit device as a particle.
 If a photon manifests itself as though it had come by two indistinguishable paths, then it must have entered the double-slit device as a wave.
 If the experimental apparatus is changed while the photon is in mid‑flight, then the photon should reverse its original “decision” as to whether to be a wave or a particle.